 Why sell on Facebook?

-Many businesses use Facebook to share content, engage with their customers and clients and develop their brand, and so it simply makes sense to add the sales feature onto this list.
-If you’re already using Facebook to market your products, why wouldn’t you want to integrate your sales onto the site, too, especially when it is so simple and easy to use.
+Many businesses use Facebook to share content, engage with their customers, and clients and develop their brand.
+So it just makes sense to add the sales feature onto that list.
+If you’re already using Facebook to market your products, why wouldn’t you want to integrate your sales onto the site, too?
 What’s more, Facebook gives you instant access to billions of new customers and allows you to engage with an audience that your website and blog content just wouldn’t be able to on its own.

 Facebook Shopping Carts